Monster Energy Balls are my kids’ favorite snack made with peanut butter, oats, mini M&M’s, and chocolate chips.

 Recipe Notes

-Storage: Store in the fridge for 1–2 weeks.
-To freeze, place on a lined tray until firm (1–2 hours), then transfer to an airtight container.
+Storage: Store in an airtight container in the fridge for up to 1–2 weeks.
+To freeze, place on a lined tray until firm (1–2 hours), then transfer to an airtight container or bag.
 Freeze for up to 6 months.
 Enjoy slightly frozen or thawed.

 Nutrition